Arithmetic Satake compactifications and algebraic Drinfeld modular forms: The arithmetic Satake compactification

 Take $X=\Spec B$ with $B=\C[x_1, x_2]$ and let the finite group $G=\{\pm 1\}$ act on $B$ by $-1:(x_1,x_2)\mapsto (-x_1,-x_2)$.
 Then we have $C:=B^G=\C[x_1^2,x_1 x_2, x_2^2]$ and $Y=\Spec C$.
 We show that $B$ is not $C$-flat.
 To see this, consider the maximal ideal $\grm=(x_1^2,x_1 x_2, x_2^2)$ of $C$ and put $L:=\Frac(C)$.
 One computes $\dim_{\C} B\otimes_C C/\grm =\dim_\C B/\grm B=3$ and $\dim_{L}B\otimes_C L=2$.
 Thus, $B$ can not be $C$-flat.

-(2) We thank David Rydh for explaining the proof of Prop.~\ref{S.4}(2) to us and pointing out the reference \cite[IV Prop.~1.5, p.~180]{knutson}.
-Rydh proves a more general result for algebraic spaces with finite flat groupoids; see \cite[Prop.~4.7 (B')]{rydh:jag2013} for more details.
-Prop.~\ref{S.4}(2) also follows from \cite[Theorem~2.9]{AltmanKleiman}, because a strongly quasi-projective scheme over an affine base is quasi-projective. \end{remark}
+(2) We thank David Rydh for explaining the proof of Proposition~\ref{S.4}(2) to us and pointing out the reference \cite[IV Proposition~1.5, p.~180]{knutson}.
+Rydh proves a more general result for algebraic spaces with finite flat groupoids; see \cite[Proposition~4.7 (B')]{rydh:jag2013} for more details.
+Proposition~\ref{S.4}(2) also follows from \cite[Theorem~2.9]{AltmanKleiman}, because a strongly quasi-projective scheme over an affine base is quasi-projective. \end{remark}

 \begin{lemma} Suppose that $K$ is fine and $K(\grn)\subset K$.
 Suppose that $\bfM^r_{K(\grn)}$ has a projective Satake compactification $\ol \bfM^r_{K(\grn)}$ with universal family $(\olE,\ol \varphi)$ for which the dual $\omega_{K(\grn)}$ of the relative Lie algebra of $\olE$ is ample.
 Then